Trump calls on Democratic senator to resign after VA pick drops out

 Separately, the U.S. Secret Service said it had no records to back allegations that its personnel intervened to stop Jackson from disturbing former President Barack Obama during a foreign trip in 2015.

-Reporting by Idrees Ali.
-Additional reporting by Roberta Rampton, Editing by Franklin Paul
+Reporting by Idrees Ali; additional reporting by Roberta Rampton amd Lucia Mutikani, Editing by Franklin Paul and Chizu Nomiyama